Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 What is payment posting in RCM?

 In Revenue Cycle Management (RCM), payment posting is the step where you record the payments received from insurance companies and patients into your billing system.
-It is the process of reconciling the money you expected to get with the money you actually received.
+It’s the process of reconciling the money you expected to receive with the money you actually received.
 It allows you to close open invoices and update accounts receivable.

 How do you ensure payments and adjustments are posted accurately?

-To ensure accuracy, you should use Electronic Remittance Advice (ERA) to automate the entry of data, which reduces human typing errors.
-You must also perform daily reconciliation, which means matching the total amount posted in your system to the total amount deposited in the bank account.
+To ensure accuracy, you should use Electronic Remittance Advice (ERA) to automate data entry, which reduces human typing errors.
+You must also perform daily reconciliation, matching the total amount posted in your system to the total amount deposited in the bank account.
 Finally, having a second person audit a random sample of accounts each week helps catch any mistakes.

 Why is it important to collect patient payments?

-Collecting patient payments (like copays and deductibles) is vital because it makes up a large portion of a practice's revenue.
+Collecting patient payments (like copays and deductibles) is vital because it constitutes a large portion of a practice's revenue.
 As insurance plans cover less, patients are responsible for more of the bill.
-If you fail to collect these payments, you are essentially working for a discount.
+If you fail to collect these payments, you’re essentially working for a discount.
 Furthermore, collecting these payments promptly improves your cash flow and reduces the cost of sending multiple statements and making collection calls later.